For information on the National Health Science Assessment, please see their Help Center or browse the FAQs below.

-- If Precision Exams has not previously authenticated your employee status you can still register, but you will not receive your username and password until your district or state has authenticated your status.
+If Precision Exams has not previously authenticated your employment status you can still register, but you will not receive your username and password until your district or state has authenticated your status.
 This can take multiple days depending on the availability of your district or state staff.

 Is the test timed?